 A Solution to Solving the Stubborn Data Silo Problem | Evanta NYC 2024 Review

-Thank you to Evanta for organizing this CDAO Executive Summit in New York, where leaders in digital transformation shared insights and best practices.
-Several key takeaways emerged, including the leverage of Generative AI and [...]
+Thank you to Evanta for organizing this CDAO Executive Summit in New York, where leaders in digital transformation shared [...]